 “You have to do this thing not because it will be a success or change the world but because it will change you,” says Gilbert.

 When you become a mother, your old life dies.
-You might think you can still camp out in the Starbucks cafe for 2 hours and travel to Hong Kong whenever you feel like it.
+You might think you can still camp out in the Starbucks cafe for two hours and travel to Hong Kong whenever you feel like it.
 But you can’t.
 I mean, you can, but it won’t be the same as when you were your footloose and fancy-free childless self.

 Once you get that twinkle of an idea in your eye, you can keep grinding away at the standard 9 to 5.
 You can hang out with the same old people who look at you like you have two heads when you talk about your dreams.
 But you probably won’t want to.